AhoyGames/Ahoy.Proto.MessagePack/README.md

       ProtoMessagePackSerializer.ScanAssemblyForTypes(Assembly.GetExecutingAssembly())));
 ```

+## Built-in supported types
+It supports all the types neucc's MessagePack-CSharp (https://github.com/neuecc/MessagePack-CSharp#built-in-supported-types) supports.
+On top of that it adds the following resolvers automatically:
+- ImmutableCollectionResolver
+- NativeDateTimeResolver
+- NativeGuidResolver

+It also automatically adds an internal resolver: ProtoActorResolver.
+This adds support for the `PID` and `ClusterIdentity` types.

-# How to use MessagePack structs from multiple assemblies?
+## How to use MessagePack structs from multiple assemblies?
 Create ProtoMessagePackSerializer as such:
 ```csharp
 new ProtoMessagePackSerializer(